PHIL 101 T -

 HUMAN RIGHTS: THE GLOBAL STRUGGLE

 A shared inquiry into the philosophy, history and global struggles pertaining to human rights.
-Prerequisites: Critical Thinking.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: Critical Thinking.

 PHIL 110 EPU -

 What ways of thinking help us participate responsibly in the web of life on Earth?
 This course will help us recognize the interdependence of human society and the natural environment and the ways in which principles of ecological sustainability are essential to building a just and compassionate world.
 Our course will begin with developing an understanding of the multidisciplinary context of environmental ethics, and then we will explore fundamental worldviews of our relationship with and responsibility to the natural world.
 We will then look at specific areas of concern and case studies where you will be given the chance to examine an issue from different philosophical perspectives.
 This course will develop your ability to think philosophically; to understand several philosophical traditions in ethics; and to apply your abilities and understandings to environmental issues.
-Cross-listed with ENVS 110.
-Prerequisites: T tag course.
+Cross-listed: ENVS 110.
+Offered: No Information Provided.
+Prerequisite: T tag course.

 PHIL 117 -